 I am interested in applied and computational mathematics, especially in application to geophysical problems.
 Very broadly, this includes aspects of numerical analysis, scientific computing, optimization, signal processing, imaging, and inversion.

 In October 2017, I was invited on the podcast Undersampled Radio, a podcast about machine learning and geoscience.
-You can listen to discussions about my current research, amongst a few other things, on Episode 60: Game, Set, Match.
+You can listen to discussions about my undergraduate research, amongst a few other things, on Episode 60: Game, Set, Match.

 My undergraduate honors thesis advisor is Dr. Sergey Fomel, and I began working with him midway through my sophomore year (January 2016).

 Here are some projects I've worked on during that time.

 My undergraduate honors thesis, "A data matching algorithm and its application in seisic data analysis" can be found here.

 Improving migration resolution by approximating the least-squares Hessian using non-stationary amplitude and frequency matching